WPBeginner

 Setting a featured image

-You can now save or publish your post and preview it to see how the featured image will appear on your live website.
+You can now save or publish your post or preview it to see how the featured image will appear on your live website.

-Now, the next big question that most beginners come across is where to find images to use as featured images?
+The next big question that most beginners come across is where to find images to use as featured images.

 Luckily, there are several resources available that you can use to find free images for your blog posts.